richardgohcr/VanillaJSTimer/README.md

 # VanillaJSTimer
-A simple timer application made using vanilla JS
+Vanilla JS practice project for a simple timer application